hazelcast-guides/hazelcast-ml-movie-recommender/README.md

 (Non-English title films - use the original name.
 If the language uses logograms, use romanized title.)

+If there is a pre-existing recommendations.txt file in the output folder, running new input will overwrite the file.

-Using Python 3.7.9 as a virtual environment.
+Developed using Hazelcast 5.1.2 and Python 3.7.9 as a virtual environment.

 Data used from [Movinder's set](github.com/Movinder/movielens-imdb-exploration).